Thanks for your interest in studying at Australian Paramedical College (APC)!

-Like any Registered Training Organisation or University in Australia, there are certain entry requirements which need to be met before applying to study at APC.
-To apply for APC, the following must be met:
+Like any Registered Training Organisation (RTO) or University residing in Australia, certain entry requirements must be met before enrolling.

 *You may apply and enrol holding your learner’s (L) licence, however, you will need a provisional licence (P) before attending Workshop 1 (approximately 12 months into your preferred course).